SB-7

 Plain Language

-Employers may not use customer ratings as the sole or primary data input feeding an ADS that makes employment-related decisions.
-Customer ratings may still be one of several inputs, but they cannot dominate the ADS's decision logic.
-This targets gig economy and platform work models where customer star ratings may be the principal data source driving algorithmic employment actions.
+Employers may not use customer ratings as the sole or primary data input for an ADS making employment-related decisions.
+Customer ratings may still be one factor among many but cannot dominate the ADS input.
+This targets gig economy and service industry platforms where customer ratings are frequently used as primary performance metrics feeding automated employment decisions.
+It does not ban the use of customer ratings entirely — only their use as the only or primary ADS input.

 Statutory Text